sundargates/mantis/docs/docs/writingjobs/firstjob.md

 * It is just Java.
 We need to implement a few interfaces but ultimately we're just writing Java.
 * Mantis jobs are composed of a source, n stages, and a sink.
-* Mantis makes heavy use of RxJava as a DSL for implementing processing logic.
+* Mantis makes heavy use of Reactive Streams as a DSL for implementing processing logic.

 ## The Source
 The source is responsible for ingesting data to be processed within the job.
 Many Mantis jobs will subscribe to other jobs and can simply use a templatized source such as `io.mantisrx.connectors.job.source.JobSource` which handles all the minutae of connecting to other jobs for us.
 If however your job exists on the edge of Mantis it will need to pull data in via a custom source.
 Since we're reading from the Twitter API we'll need to do this ourselves.